 West Virginia Mine Accident Reporting Rule Upheld

-Posted on behalf of The Bell Law Firm, PLLC on Dec 06, 2010 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Dec 06, 2010 in Coal Mining Accidents

 There is no time to waste after a serious coal mine accident , so it's no surprise that West Virginia has a law requiring operators to notify mining officials within 15 minutes of a serious incident.